Precision Sound Reproducers

 Altough the human ear did not change recently the knowledge about it

 did.
-But it also is not very new as this knowledge is now almost 30
+But it also is not so very new as this knowledge is now about 30

-years old, and suspecting such mechanisms is even older: We
+years old, and the suspecion of the existence of such mechanisms is

-know for much longer that we can estimate direction precisely and with
+We know for much longer that we can hear direction of sound precisely

-the basilar membrane mechanism only this could not be fully explained,
+the pitch analysis mechanism only, this could not be explained.

-However, the legacy loudspeaker concept does not take this
+The legacy loudspeaker concept, however, does not take this

-basic principles of many new loudspeakers are still
+basic principles of most of todays loudspeakers are those from 70

-similar to those of 70 years ago.
-Tradition can be hard to beat but one
+years ago.
+Tradition can be hard to beat

-can wonder why a 70 year old loudspeaker concept is still considered
+could wonder why some consider a 70 year old loudspeaker concept to be

 and cars from that period are now charished for by